harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Screenshot 2025-05-04 195214](https://github.com/user-attachments/assets/5a75c59c-f43d-44db-901d-d8f770d2852f)

-16.View Cart
-Click on the cart icon to view all the items you’ve added.
+16.Click on the cart icon to view all the items you’ve added.

 ![Designer (4)](https://github.com/user-attachments/assets/deaf2fcb-61ca-49a6-9360-1c2aef100e63)

-17.Order Summary
-See item names, prices, and the total bill.
+17.See item names, prices, and the total bill.

 ![Screenshot 2025-05-04 195246](https://github.com/user-attachments/assets/a9c8e80a-fd46-4ea2-8ac9-b01de36ace6e)

-18. Place Order
-Click Place Order to continue.
+18.Click Place Order to continue.

 ![Design 11](https://github.com/user-attachments/assets/2269a61b-ee68-44e1-b99f-c6fd638db548)

-19.User Info & Payment
-Displays user information and bill.
+19.Displays user information and bill.
 Choose Cash on Delivery, then confirm the order.

 ![Design 12](https://github.com/user-attachments/assets/01178d8d-53cf-4773-906c-5970dd632841)

-20.Order Confirmation
-A confirmation alert appears once the order is placed successfully.
+20. A confirmation alert appears once the order is placed successfully.

 ![Screenshot 2025-05-04 195342](https://github.com/user-attachments/assets/0516cc3d-2605-48a4-9488-4a99e081c887)

-21. Redirect to Profile Page
-After clicking "OK" on the order confirmation, the user is redirected to their profile page.
+21. After clicking "OK" on the order confirmation, the user is redirected to their profile page.

 ![Screenshot 2025-05-04 195421](https://github.com/user-attachments/assets/4438588f-6031-46f0-af42-320c22241513)

-22.Order Status - Pending
+22.Order Status - Pending:
 The most recent order appears at the top with a Pending status.
 This status will update as the delivery partner progresses with the delivery.
 ![Screenshot 2025-05-04 195410](https://github.com/user-attachments/assets/048dbd87-3ec4-4864-9727-1b1900a98595)

-23.Cart Cleared After Order
+23.Cart Cleared After Order:
 After the order is placed, the cart is automatically cleared to prevent duplicate orders.